Joe’s Museum of “Human Oddities”

 Reference: Barrow MV.
 “A Brief History of Teratology to the Early 20th Century.”
 Teratology.
 1971.

 In the spring of 1907, Abigail Platford finds herself unexpectedly adrift in New York City.
 Penniless and full of self-doubt, she has abandoned her dream of someday attending medical school and becoming a doctor like her late father.
 Instead, she takes a minor position in the office of Dr. Franklin Rome, hoping at least to maintain contact with the world of medicine that fascinates her.
 She soon learns that the handsome and sophisticated Dr. Rome is one of a rare new breed of so-called beauty doctors who chisel noses, pin back ears, trim eyelids and inject wrinkles with paraffin.
 At first skeptical, she begins to open her mind, and then her heart, to Dr. Rome.
-But when his partnership with an eccentric collector of human oddities raises troubling questions, Abigail becomes ensnared in a web of treachery that challenges her most cherished beliefs about a doctor’s sacred duty and threatens to destroy all she loves.
+But when his partnership to build an Institute of Transformative Surgery with financial backing from an eccentric collector of human oddities raises troubling questions, Abigail becomes ensnared in a web of treachery that challenges her most cherished beliefs about a doctor’s sacred duty and threatens to destroy all she loves.